psy0rz/alpinebox/README.md

 ### Warning

-**Do this as soon as possible, since it sometimes fails and bricks your system.** ( You can probably recover by restoring the partition table. )
+NOTE: Do a git pull to get the latest version of this script which fixes an issue.

-This happens if you have older zfs data in the unused space.
-If you encounter this, just zero your whole disk and try again: `dd if=/dev/zero of=/dev/sda bs=1M`
+**Do this as soon as possible, since its a somewhat risky operation**

 ## Adding a disk